Finding the Highest Common Factor (HCF) of 36 and 84: A complete walkthrough

 Method 3: The Euclidean Algorithm

 The Euclidean algorithm is a highly efficient method for finding the HCF of two numbers, especially when dealing with larger numbers.
-It's based on the principle that the HCF of two numbers does not change if the larger number is replaced by its difference with the smaller number.
+Because of that, it's based on the principle that the HCF of two numbers does not change if the larger number is replaced by its difference with the smaller number.
 This process is repeated until the two numbers are equal.

 Step 1: Divide the larger number (84) by the smaller number (36).